-The goal is to visualize an absolute offset of monitored nodes in terms of predefined offset limits.
-The data can be shown according to the current offset status or over a selectable time range (e.g. one day).
-It is also possible to animate the dynamic behavior of the monitored nodes of the last 60min, where SyncMaps are generated automatically every minute.
-This mode is called SyncMap Cyclic Mode.
+It enables the absolute offset values of the monitored nodes to be visualized within pre-defined offset limits.
+Data can be displayed in accordance with the current node status over a selectable time period (e.g., one day).
+It is also possible to generate an animation showing the changes to the monitored nodes over the past 60 minutes, with SyncMaps generated once every minute.

-Figure: The SyncMap as a graphical representation of the monitored nodes in a network visualized as a polar diagram.
-It can display nodes which support: NTP, PTP (IEEE 1588v2) or PPS signals.
+Illustration: The SyncMap as a graphical representation of the monitored nodes in a network, visualized as a polar diagram.
+It can display nodes which support NTP, PTP (IEEE 1588v1, IEEE 1588v2) or PPS signals.

-Each monitored node will be represented as a circle with different statistical information.
+Each monitored node is represented as a circle containing different statistical information.